Lixquid/gmod-simplehitmarkers/README.md

 <h1 align="center">Simple Hitmarkers</h1>

 Simple Hitmarkers adds a small hitmarker with accompanying sound when damage is dealt to any player or NPC.
+Works in both Singleplayer and Multiplayer.

-Features:
+## Features

 - Highly Customizable; disable sound, change hitmarker size, time, and critical display.
 - Efficient; network traffic is a single net message per hit, and a single hook on client and server.